sparkflows/sparkflows-docs/docs/user-guide/export-import/import-workflows.rst

 * Select the project to import workflows to
 * Click the Workflows tab

-You should get to a page similar to below
+You should get to a page similar as below:

 .. figure:: ../../_assets/user-guide/export-import/wf_list.PNG
      :alt: userguide